ramapriyan912001/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `CalculatePaymentsCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
 </div>

+**Note: When a `Person` is deleted from contacts or removed from the group, the functioning of this command does not change.
+The deleted person may still be part of the list of payments depending on the expenses they had previously.**

 #### Design considerations

 **Aspect: Algorithm utilised for calculatepayments:**